 Reduce the irritants around your house.
 Pay attention to the small details.
-While regular cleaning is the best, you can use other items (e.g. humidifier, air purifier, essential oils etc.) to help.
+While regular cleaning is the best, you can use other items (e.g. non-toxic humidifier, air purifier, essential oils, etc.) to help.

 If your baby’s symptoms continue or worsen, it might be time to give them some medicine.

-Before taking any action, always consult your pediatrician or health experts first.
+Before going to your baby’s special medicine cabinet, always consult your pediatrician or health experts first.
 Your doctor will be able to give the most accurate information on the cause and the right medications.